kudrom/lupulo/docs/how_to_widget.rst

 How to program a widget
 =======================

-You can extend the way the information is displayed int the web page by writing custom widgets.
+You can extend the way the information is displayed in the web page by writing custom widgets.
 A widget is a javascript object that is constructed by the frontend with a layout description written by the user and sent by the backend.
 Every widget is connected to some data source in order to create a